-Effective parliamentary involvement in defence is best achieved with the help of a supportive infrastructure which should include: qualified staff to offer reliable and informed advice on government submissions; research departments and independent research institutes to provide in-depth and objective analysis; and a critical and inquisitive media.
+The supportive infrastructure: Effective parliamentary involvement in defense is best achieved with the help of a supportive infrastructure, which should include: qualified staff to offer reliable and informed advice on government submissions; research departments and independent research institutes to provide in-depth and objective analysis; and a critical and inquisitive media.
 Parliament should have access to multiple sources of information and to independent counsel so that they are not forced to rely on, or automatically accept, government submissions.

-Inter-parliamentary organisations form an important part of this supportive infrastructure.
-As NATO's inter-parliamentary arm, the NATO Parliamentary Assembly has long been a been a transatlantic forum for parliamentary dialogue and a source of education, information and experience for its members.
-It has played a significant role in assisting legislators to become more effective in influencing
+Interparliamentary organizations form an important part of this supportive infrastructure.
+As NATO's interparliamentary arm, the NATO Parliamentary Assembly has long been a transatlantic forum for parliamentary dialogue and a source of education, information, and experience for its members.
+It has played a significant role in assisting legislators to become more effective in influencing national defense policy through their national parliaments and in holding their executives to account.